AlinaDev252/Code_Wars_JavaScript/README.md

 More examples in the test cases.
 All input will be lower case letters and in some cases spaces.

 Good luck!

+-> Kata11 - Divide and Conquer

+Given a mixed array of number and string representations of integers, add up the string integers and subtract this from the total of the non-string integers.

+Return as a number.